How does your mattress feel these days?

 You may also need new sheets for a tall mattress.
 Most standard sheets only fit beds up to about 14 inches.

 This is an essential feature for partners sleeping together.
-Motion isolation refers to the mattress’s ability to keep you from feeling each of your partner’s movements at night.
+Motion isolation refers to the mattress’s ability to keep you from feeling your partner’s movements at night.

 Good motion isolation means you can turn over, stretch, and even get out of bed without waking the person next to you.

-Foam mattresses tend to isolate motion better than other types of mattresses, but if you don’t want an all-foam bed, look for a hybrid with individually wrapped coils.
+Foam mattresses tend to isolate motion better than other types of mattresses.
+If you don’t want an all-foam bed, look for a hybrid with individually wrapped coils.

 Temperature regulation and cooling